If love is in the air, there is plenty of romantic things to do in Sydney to help Cupid work his magic!

 Sure to impress a date, these romantic dining destination in Sydney are perfect for those who appreciate a good view – though be warned the best dinner window spots can book out months in advance.
 There are far, far, far too many restaurants with a view in Sydney to list all of them, but here are a few of our favorites to go to for more than just a great meal.

 Then there is Aqua Dining, situated above the North Sydney Olympic Swimming Pool, and offering a quintessential Sydney dining experience with unique waterfront views and contemporary Italian cuisine.
 If you prefer brunch to dinner, why not pull up a chair at Graze MCA, an elegant Modern Australian spot out the front of the Contemporary Museum of Art with affordable prices and relaxed harbor views.

 Feel like you have seen and done all the most romantic locations in Sydney before?
-Have an upcoming free night up your sleeve that you want to infuse with some culture and spontaneity with your romantic other?
+Have a free night up your sleeve that you want to infuse with some culture and spontaneity with your romantic other?
 Why not take a look at some of the shows hitting the stages of Sydney…

 There is an awe-inspiring number of events on in Sydney every night of the week, let alone theatre, so you are spoilt for choice.
 Narrowing down the best options can be difficult, but once you have your tickets – and combined with a delightfully atmosphere restaurant meal, you have a romantic Sydney date idea that can’t be beaten.

 If you are an out-of-towner, why not try a classic at the Sydney Opera House which offers ballet, opera, classical music, modern dance, and other shows and concerts – Sydneysiders should tempt themselves with the Sydney Theatre Company stage play in Walsh Bay.
 Are you looking for something a little more adventurous?

 No list of romantic things to do in Sydney could ever be complete without mention of Taronga Zoo, one of the worlds most beautiful zoos offering panoramic views over the iconic Sydney Harbour – as well as an extra cute array of native wildlife and rare animals for you and your date to fawn over.
 Simple yet effective, wander the expansive 28-hectare grounds – hand-in-hand- as you are snap photos of some of the 4,000 animals (covering 350+ species) found here.

 You can never go wrong with attending the informative daily bird and seal shows, or for that extra something special sign up for the keeper-led Wild Australia Experience or VIP Aussie Gold Tour of many of the adorable native animals.
 You can even camp overnight at the zoo on the Roar and Snore tour, which is something your date is sure never to forget.
-Even if you are not a large animal lover, there is the Nura Diya Aboriginal Discovery Tour which investigates the connection between Australia’s animals, plants and landscape and Aboriginal Dreamtime.
+Even if you are not a large animal lover, there is the Nura Diya Aboriginal Discovery Tour, which investigates the connection between Australia’s animals, plants, and landscape and Aboriginal Dreamtime.

 Getting to Taronga Zoo is also incredibly easy, all you need to do is jump on a ferry from Circular Quay, and in 12 minutes you will have arrived!
 Take a picnic, or explore the Rocks afterward and all the delightful restaurants here for bonus romance points…